Deal With Your Debt

 The other way to prevent going backwards on your debt is to make sure you’re expecting the unexpected, and so never leave yourself too close to the edge.

 Here’s what we mean.
 You might be tempted to deal with your debt by throwing every possible dollar at it – it might feel good, right?
 Except you leave yourself stretched so thin that you have no cushion.
 When something unexpected happens (and it will), you have left yourself no choice but to reach for a credit card.
 Again.
 And there it is.
-You’re going backward.
+You’re going backwards.

 As a part of your giving every dollar a job, make sure that you are setting money aside for your non-monthly expenses.
 Are you preparing for next semester’s books?
 Are you ready for next winter’s heating bills?
 Are you setting money aside for an inevitable car repair?